-First studies on hydrogen energy were conducted in the 1970s (Veziroglu et al., 1976), as a response to the first signs of impending environmental disruption, exhaustion of hydrocarbon fuels (Meadows and Club of Rome, 1972), and a global energy crisis (Goltsov and Veziroglu, 2001).
+First studies on hydrogen energy were conducted in the 1970s (Veziroglu et al., 1976), as a response to the first signs of impending environmental disruption, exhaustion of hydrocarbon fuels (Meadows et al., 1972), and a global energy crisis (Goltsov, 2001).
 After the oil crisis of 1973 subsided, low fuel prices and high technology costs led to a reduction in interest in the hydrogen topic, and only a few studies were published.
 The situation began to change in the early 2000s.
 Since then, the number of economic studies on hydrogen has sharply increased due to a rise in environmental concerns around fossil fuels and the growing maturity of hydrogen technologies (El-Emam and Özcan, 2019).